matteranalytics/matter-analytics-webpage/README.md

 Fix any errors or warnings that arise.

 A known warning can be left unresolved before deployment.
-It is related to older SvelteKit versions and involves the [adapter-auto package](https://vercel.com/docs/beginner-sveltekit/adapters#adapter-types):
+It is related to older SvelteKit versions and involves the [adapter-auto package](https://vercel.com/docs/beginner-sveltekit/adapters#adapter-types).
+The warning reads:
 > Unable to detect a supported production environment.
 Visit <https://kit.svelte.dev/docs/adapters> to learn how to configure your app for your chosen platform.

 To preview the production build in the browser: